tenzir/tenzir/web/docs/connectors/zmq.md

 show operators | to zmq -c write csv
 ```

-Subscribe to a specific ZeroMQ endpoint:
+Interpret ZeroMQ messages as [JSON](../formats/json.md):

 ```
-from zmq 1.2.3.4:56789
+from zmq 1.2.3.4:56789 read json
 ```

+You could drop `read json` above since `json` is the default format for `zmq`.